-I have nothing against advising someone or following an advice.
+I have nothing against advising someone or following a piece of advice.
 In fact, it does help in certain situations.
 And I’m not saying you should follow what I say.
 I don’t want you to follow me.

 But I couldn’t deny the magic of “Not Following an Advice.”
 It has worked for me in many ways and often made me happier and better, and even saved my life many times.

 If something bad happens to me because of following a piece of advice, who’s to blame?
 Them?
 No. I should have trusted my intuition.

 Sometimes advice is there to keep us safe, but sometimes, it holds us back from reaching our goals.
 That’s why I don’t like giving advice, I only say, “This approach has worked for me.”

 If you want to pursue something despite your parents and peers advise you to stop, listen to them.
 But don’t forget to trust your instincts.
 What if something bad happens?
 Then at least you tried.
 Because sometimes, trying is all that matters.